-Team Coordinator Requirements
+Team Coordinator Requirements:

 - Able to commit to 8-10 hours per week minimum

-- Attend online training webinars throughout the year (usually scheduled weeknights at for 9pm EST)
+- Attend online training webinars

-- Have an established network of potentially interested individuals in the location in which you will be organizing
+- Have established network of potentially interested individuals in the location in which you will be organizing

 - Passion for advancing the movement for global health equity, and a drive to persist through significant challenges